MicrosoftDocs/EMDocs/contributor-guide/tools-and-setup.md

 - You will probably also want to turn on Soft Wrap in this section too, which does the same as "word wrap" in Notepad.
 - To turn on the markdown preview, click Packages>Markdown Preview>Toggle Preview.
 You can use Ctrl-Shift-M to toggle the preview HTML view.

-## Fork the repository and copy it to your computer
+## Create a branch from the repository and copy it to your computer

 1. Create a fork of the repository in GitHub - go to the top-right of the page and click the Fork button.
 If prompted, select your account as the location where the fork should be created.
 This creates a copy of the repository within your Git Hub account.
 Generally speaking, technical writers and program managers need to fork azure-content-pr, the private repo.
 Community contributors need to fork azure-content, the public repo.
 You only need to fork one time; after your first setup, if you want to copy your fork to another computer, you only have to run the commands that follow in this section to copy the repo to your computer.
 If you choose to create forks of both repositories, you will need to create a fork for each repository.